noize-e/service-less/README.md

 ## 1. Overview

 When I started developing apps with a serverless microservices architecture, I wasn't aware of its complexity.
-So for my mental health and to make my life much easier, I created this library.

-Based on the template provided in the AWS lambda function documentation, the library provides a simple interface for the main handler function, with the capability to perform different business logic depending on the request method.
+So for the sake of my mental health, I created this library.
+Based on the template provided by the AWS lambda function documentation, it consist of a simple interface for the main handler function.
+With the capability to execute a business logic per request method.

-Other capabilities and features provided are:
+Other features are:

 1. One or more settings reading from a custom configuration file.
-2. An access control system is provided, which validates by a whitelist if the request method is allowed.
+2. Request method whitelist through an access control system.
-3. Extracts and encodes from the event source(a JSON document sent from the trigger source, like AWS API Gateway) the payload body.
+3. Payload body parsing from the event source (a JSON document sent from the trigger source, like AWS API Gateway).
-4. C.O.R.S headers validation:
+4. C.O.R.S headers validation.
-    - Content-Type
-    - X-Amz-Date
-    - Authorization
-    - X-Api-Key
-    - x-requested-with
-5. Maps the response data to the correct schema.
+5. Response data mapping to the corresponding resource schema.
-6. Returns a standard application/json response on an error/exception.
+6. Standard application/json response on a error/exception.

 ## 2. Getting started